-The majority of the Borough roadways have curbing or asphalt berms which prevent erosion.
+The majority of the Borough roadways have curbing or asphalt berms, which prevent erosion.

-On streets without edge treatments, when erosion is discovered, rip rap stone or other erosion control methods are implemented.
+Streets without edge treatments are inspected annually for erosion by DPW staff.
+When erosion is discovered, rip rap stone or other erosion control methods are implemented.